datsfilipe/datsfilipe/README.md

 A beginner developer focused on web technologies.

-hard work overcomes the natural gift.
+Hard work overcomes the natural gift.
 <!---
 Contact
 --->